richardm/richardm.github.io/docs/principles/index.md

 > “When you have great relationships, any process works.
 When you don’t, no process works.” - Will Larson

+## Diversity & Inclusion

+> "If you're under-represented, getting promoted is diversity work.
+Being visibly successful is the most powerful diversity work she can do.
+She can be the representation someone needs.
+She can be in a much better position for mentorship and sponsorship." - Tanya Reilly

 ## Principles for Success

+TODO: Move these to Life Principles:

 - Knowing when not to bet is as important as knowing what bets to make
 - Remember the Pareto Principle (the 80-20 rule) and identify the 20%